pegasys-fi/docs/docs/contracts/v3/guides/flash-integrations/Inheritance-constructors.md

 Flash transactions are an approach to transferring tokens on Ethereum that transfer token balances _before_ the necessary conditions are met for those balances to be transferred.
 In the context of a swap, this would mean the output is sent from the swap before the input is received.

-Uniswap V2 introduces a new function, `flash`, within the Pool contract. `Flash` withdraws a specified amount of both `token0` and `token1` to the `recipient` address.
+Pegasys V2 introduces a new function, `flash`, within the Pool contract. `Flash` withdraws a specified amount of both `token0` and `token1` to the `recipient` address.
 The withdrawn amount, plus the swap fees, will be due to the pool at the end of the transaction. `flash` includes a fourth parameter, `data`, which allows the caller to abi.encode any necessary data to be passed through the function and decoded later.

 ```solidity
     function flash(